vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-error.md

 - In most cases, when you use some plugins with theme, the theme automatically handles some plugin options for you,
 - Some plugins are required by the theme.
 If you do not enable the features used by theme, the theme will throw errors.

-So when you want to customize these plugins, you should set their options in `plugins.PLUGIN_NAME` under theme options and let the theme call these plugins for you.
+So when you want to customize these plugins, you should set their options in `plugins.<PLUGIN_SHORT_NAME>` under theme options and let the theme call these plugins for you.

 For details on all plugins of the theme, please see [Theme Plugins](../config/plugins/intro.md).